Doris Matsui: Energy and the environment

-Matsui is a member of the House Committee on Energy and Commerce, where she has been focused on making the Sacramento area a hub for clean technology.
+Matsui is a member of the House Committee on Energy and Commerce and co-chairs the Sustainable Energy and Environment Coalition (SEEC).

 Matsui supports American energy independence and desires that the U.S. run on at least 25% renewable energy by 2025.
-She opposes the expansion of oil production and has voted against building new refineries, offshore drilling, and subsidies for oil and gas exploration.
+Matsui opposes the expansion of oil production, offshore drilling, and subsidies for oil and gas exploration.
 She voted to provide tax subsidies for investment in renewable, alternative sources of energy.

-Matsui supports an initiative to develop green public schools across the nation.
-She endorses cash for clunkers and voted to provide $2 billion more for the program.
-She seeks to regulate dog kennels and hold tighter prohibition against animal fighting, and has voted to increase wildlife protection from endangerment.
+Matsui supports initiatives aimed at promoting sustainable infrastructure, providing tax incentives for clean energy, and reducing harmful emissions.
+She has spoken out in support of the robust tax incentives and credits through the Inflation Reduction Act..
 Matsui was a supporter of the Clean Water Act and seeks cleaner beaches, lakes, and other bodies of water.
-She voted to allow the EPA to regulate greenhouse gases and promotes strict limits to pollution levels for industries.
-She supports individual states creating stricter emission standards than the EPA.
+She voted to allow the EPA to regulate greenhouse gasses and promote strict limits to pollution levels for industries.
+Matsui supports strong emission standards for light and heavy duty vehicles, supports the California Clean Air Act waiver, and has urged the EPA to set stringent emission standards.

-She has supported the expansion of Amtrak to provide a better public transportation option for the public.

-LGBT rights
+LGBTQ+ rights

-Matsui supports gay rights and was given a rating of 100% by the HRC.
-Her definition of marriage does not prohibit same-sex partners.
+Matsui is a vocal advocate for gay rights and was given a rating of 100% by the HRC.
 She opposes discrimination in the workplace and in schools based on sexual orientation.
-She has also voted to enforce laws against antigay crimes.
 She supported the repeal of don't ask, don't tell and sought the reinstatement of gay soldiers who had been discharged from the military.